Dillweed Namespace Stewardship Office · Operations Charter

 3.1 Core Responsibilities

-• Registry operation — Maintain the authoritative Dillweed Registry at a stable endpoint, ensuring records are durably stored, cryptographically signed, and accurately served.
+• Registry operation — Maintain the authoritative Dillweed Registry, initially in local founding-phase deployment and later at a stable public endpoint, ensuring records are durably stored, cryptographically signed, and accurately served.

 • Trust attestation — Review and confirm trust tier elevations to verified and canonical for qualifying registrants.